vpelss/Emogics_Tarot_Script_WP/README.md

 Why am I not seeing your images on the Wordpress edit page?

-To distibute the plugin to multiple sites this is required.
-When you add images from your site, you will see them in the eit page.
+To distribute the plugin to multiple sites this is required.
+When you add images from your site, you will see them in your edit page.

 Note: the images where the selected cards will show will always be blank.
 In the edit screen a card has not been selected yet.